What is perimenopause?

 One of the key factors contributing to the loss of bone density is the decline in estrogen levels.
 Estrogen plays a crucial role in maintaining strong bones, and as its levels decrease, women become more susceptible to conditions such as osteoporosis.
 This condition weakens the bones, making them more prone to fractures and breaks.

-Similarly, the decline in estrogen also influences cholesterol levels.
-Estrogen has a protective effect on heart health by increasing levels of good cholesterol (HDL) and decreasing levels of bad cholesterol (LDL).
-As estrogen decreases during perimenopause, these beneficial effects diminish, potentially increasing the risk of heart disease.
+Similarly, the decline in oestrogen also influences cholesterol levels.
+Oestrogen has a protective effect on heart health by increasing levels of good cholesterol (HDL) and decreasing levels of bad cholesterol (LDL).
+As oestrogen decreases during perimenopause, these beneficial effects diminish, potentially increasing the risk of heart disease.

 However, there are steps that women can take to mitigate these effects.
 One effective approach is weight training or resistance exercises.
 Engaging in regular weight-bearing exercises helps maintain muscle mass and promotes bone health.
 It also has positive effects on cholesterol levels by improving overall cardiovascular fitness.